-Resins are secreted by plants when they have been damaged, in order to close wounds in their surfaces and protect the plant from further damage or from insect attacks.
+Resins are secreted by plants when they have been damaged in order to close wounds on their surfaces and protect the plant from further damage or from insect attacks.
 They are also produced to protect new buds from free radicals.
 In effect, resins are a plant’s equivalent of our white blood cells or immune system.

-Once they get back to the hive, other bees have to pull the sticky substance off of their legs for them, before mixing the plant resins with their saliva and wax which is secreted by worker bees from eight wax-producing glands on their abdomens.
+Once they get back to the hive, other bees have to pull the sticky substance off their legs, before mixing the plant resins with saliva and wax which is secreted by worker bees from eight wax-producing glands on their abdomens.

 What do bees use it for?

-Propolis is also used by bees to patch up holes and cracks in the hive to keep heat from escaping, better protect the colony from invasion by other animals, as well as to strengthen the wax honeycomb structure which contains their larvae and food stores.
+Propolis is also used by bees to patch up holes and cracks in the hive to keep heat from escaping and to protect the colony from invasion by other animals.
+It is also used to strengthen the wax honeycomb structure which contains their larvae and food stores.